srobo/website/events/sr2017/kickstart.md

 If teams cannot attend any of the venues, they should arrange for kit to be couriered to them.
-For some venues, teams will need to bring laptops or similar computing devices. internet access will be available.
+For some venues, teams will need to bring laptops or similar computing devices.
+Internet access will be available.
 Teams will also be expected to make their own provisions for lunch.

 Here is a schedule for the day: